a plate of kaju katli on a cracked marble kitchen counter.

 Putting It All Together (AKA, The “Please Don’t Panic” Part)

-Once your syrup is ready, turn the heat to low and dump in your cashew powder.
-Stir like your life depends on it.
+Once your syrup is ready, turn the heat to low and put in your cashew powder.

 Keep stirring.
-It’ll come together into a smooth dough.
+Make them a smooth dough.
 Once it starts pulling away from the sides of the pan and forms a soft lump, you’re golden.

 Turn it onto a greased parchment paper.
 Knead it gently with ghee for a minute (careful—it’s hot).